ahillss/ReverseEngineeringNotes/README.md

 ;reclaim 4 bytes from sub, 12 bytes from pushes add    esp,0x10
 ```
 You will need to make room for this code in the binary.
 One strategy is to overwrtie a section of code that is easy to replicate in your shared library.
-The second strategy is to overwrite a section of code that won't be missed like  *command line options* handling code, while hard coding in any options you need to execute in the binary or your shared library.
+The second strategy is to overwrite a section of code that won't be missed like  *command line options* handling code, while hard coding in any options you need to use in the binary or your shared library.

 ### Classes and Structs